 In the first phase, i.e., a couple of weeks into meditation practice, we experience calm as the conscious mind slows down the movement of thoughts.
 It is an extremely pleasant experience as the conscious mind gets clear of the negative internal chatter.

 At this point, we start recalling random events from early childhood and other long-forgotten incidents.
-Don’t try to relate these events with your present life.
+Don’t try to relate these events to your present life.
 Just observe them.

 After that comes the second phase, which is usually the most uncomfortable and may even be traumatic for some.
 I, in this phase, was experiencing nightmare dreams and sleep paralysis.
 It was scary.